Decending/Drone-Project-FLAP/README.md

 # Drone-Project-FLAP
-The code repository for the drone project FLAP done at Luleå Technical University of Technology for educational purposes.
+The code repository for the drone project FLAP done at Luleå University of Technology for educational purposes.

 INTRODUCTION
 ------------
-The code when run operates a tailsitter drone and interacts with a kfly chip as well as a vicon system to autonomously hover the drone at a specified point.
+The code when run operates a tailsitter drone and interacts with a kfly chip as well as a vicon system to autonomously hover the tailsitter at a specified point.

 REQUIREMENTS
 ------------